Agricultural Reform Route Map

 Cross Compliance

-New conditions will be introduced to Cross Compliance in 2025.
-These are new peatland and wetland standards which will be added to GAEC 6 - Maintenance of soil organic matter.
+New conditions will be introduced to Cross Compliance for 2025.
+These are new peatland and wetland standards which will be added to existing GAEC 6 - maintenance of soil organic matter.
 These standards will prohibit a range of activities from being carried out on peatland and wetland areas and include:

-Voluntary Couple Support: Scottish Suckler Beef Support Scheme (SSBSS)
+Voluntary Coupled Support: Scottish Suckler Beef Support Scheme (SSBSS)

 As of 2025, a new condition will be added to the SSBSS which will stipulate that calves will only be eligible for payment if their dam has a calving interval threshold of 410 days or less, or if the calf is the first registered birth associated with that dam.
 The calving interval threshold may reduce in future years, but it will not reduce by more than 10 days in any given year.
 Details will be provided in advance of any future change to the calving interval threshold.